Meningitis

 - parechoviruses: these cause respiratory and gastrointestinal infections

-- Epstein-Barr viruses: pathogens of glandular fever
+- Epstein-Barr viruses, the pathogens responsible for glandular fever

 - herpes simplex viruses: pathogens of oral and genital herpes